 The City has launched a new information website, paramountenvironment.com that provides links and information on a full array of environmental questions, as well as links to other resources.
 Additionally, the SCAQMD website (www.aqmd.gov) has a lot of information specific to air quality, including test results from the various monitoring stations and updates on enforcements actions.
-You can also dial into a public conference call that AQMD hosts every other week on Tuesday night at 6:30PM.
+You can also dial into a public conference call that AQMD hosts on the fourth Tuesday night of each month at 6:30PM.
 The number is 866.244.8528 Access Code: 4063768.

 Lastly, you can visit the California Environmental Protection Agency (Cal EPA)’s page dedicated to this issue (www.calepa.ca.gov/enforcement/paramount/) for an overview of the work of the various state and local agency partners to address pollution concerns in Paramount.